cj-hilder/ble-hr-tool/README.md

 The app integrates RFB directly into the Reset state, turning a  rest period into a structured, guided recovery practice.

+It also allows you to practice resonance frequency breathing on its own, as an activity type.
+To do this, choose "Resonance Breathing" from the activity drop-down menu.

 **Note** If you have been exercising at a level that causes you to breathe heavily, wait until your breathing has settled down before attempting to follow the breathing guide, otherwise you will be depriving your system of oxygen by breathing too slowly.